 - Ciudad Neza, Mexico City, Mexico (1.2 million people)

 Locals have worked hard to form a sense of community and improve public services.
 The area is still in need of more employment, more transportation and more schools.

 Dharavi is often regarded as the largest slum in Asia and is well known as the filming location for Slumdog Millionaire.
 Most residents have gas for cooking and electricity.
 Despite the area’s many struggles, it has a booming small business sector.

-- Rocinha, Rio de Janiero, Brazil (200,000 people) Rocinha is the largest favela in Brazil.
+- Rocinha, Rio de Janeiro, Brazil (200,000 people) Rocinha is the largest favela in Brazil.
 While most locals have electricity and running water, the larger issue is sanitation.
 The average monthly income is $240.

 - Makoko, Lagos (40,000 – 300,000 people) Makoko is an area of six collective slum villages.
-Four of the villages are floating on water in the lagoon and two are situated on land.
+Four of these villages are floating on water in the lagoon and two are situated on land.
 Issues that face this community include malnutrition, childbirth and diseases like malaria.

 – Shannon Elder